ffrancis-reis/real-estate/README.md

 ### Getting Started

 1. Clone this repository.
-2. Install the dependencies with [NodeJS](https://nodejs.org/en/) and NPM.
+2. Install the dependencies with [NodeJS](https://nodejs.org/en/) and NPM, and also install [Docker](https://www.docker.com/) to manage containers (needed for ZoKrates).
 3. Test the application making calls to the contract on the [Rinkeby Test Network](https://rinkeby.etherscan.io/).
 4. Take a look at the transactions happening on the Rinkeby Test Network at [Etherscan](https://rinkeby.etherscan.io/) explorer.